 There is no credit for just the final answer.

 Homework return: Your graded homework will be available at TA office hours (in person instruction) or via Moodle (online instruction).
 If you can’t pick it up immediately, no worries, we keep it, even the oldest ones, until you pick it up.
 And of course if it’s on Moodle (online instruction), it’s always available to you after being graded.

 Announcement 4: Hour exams and final

 The hour and final exam dates, and the lectures covered on each hour exam, are posted on the course schedule.
 The final covers ALL course material, i.e. all homework problems.

 Gruebele and the TAs will have reviews before each hour exam, and before finals week.
 The hour exams will be during class time, 50 minutes.
-Each exam has 5 questions, one “new”, 4 of them directly modified from the homework, in-class exercises or thought experiments in the course notes.
-The final is 10 questions, 2 “new” and 8 directly based on homework, in-class exercises or thought experiments.
+Each exam has 4 questions, directly modified from the homework, in-class exercises or thought experiments in the course notes.
+The final has 10 questions, at least 8 directly based on homework, in-class exercises or thought experiments.
 You have 3 hours for the final, so it’s more relaxed than the hour exams.
-If we have to go online, Moodle will be used to make the exams available to you at the start of the exam period.

-Gruebele recommends going to TA office hours or his office hours regularly and asking questions about homework problems or lecture material you had trouble with; 4 of 5 questions on the exam are derived from homework and exercises in the course notes.
+Gruebele recommends going to TA office hours or his office hours regularly and asking questions about homework problems or lecture material you had trouble with; 4 questions on the hour exams are derived from homework and exercises in the course notes, and at least 8 of 10 on the final.
 Your TA will send you to Gruebele if she or he does not know the answer.
 And if Gruebele doesn’t, well, we better not put that problem on the exams!